ChrisHIV/teaching/README.md

 * A computational practical showing how to use phyloscanner is [here](https://drive.google.com/drive/folders/0BwygWUC73hnxbGtHSFpWdzYzVkk?resourcekey=0-Zjt4kVHja6Djo7qKsN3r5Q&usp=sharing).
 Being taught this practical was [apparently](https://www.krisp.org.za/blogs.php?id=48) "like receiving piano lessons from Beethoven;" YMMV
 * An accessible summary of our discovery of the VB variant of HIV is [here](https://www.beehive.ox.ac.uk/hiv-lineage), and a webinar on the subject is [here](https://www.youtube.com/watch?v=hQ-M1MyXtHM).
 Virtually the same webinar but with an introduction in French is [here](https://www.youtube.com/watch?v=kpgNaiXCxfA).

+### SARS-CoV-2 / COVID-19:
+* Slides [here](other_topics/Wymant_DigitalContactTracing_2023-03-29_LSHTM_public.pdf) and a recorded webinar [here](https://lshtm.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=6859462a-ff69-4877-8c01-afe100dfe883) about two of our group's papers on digital contact tracing (our initial [proposal](https://doi.org/10.1126/science.abb6936) and our [evaluation](https://doi.org/10.1038/s41586-021-03606-z)).
+* A recorded webinar [here](https://www.youtube.com/watch?v=wfBiF7rmr7E) about how transmission risk depends on the interplay between proximity and duration of exposure.
+I wrote a short summary [here](https://045.medsci.ox.ac.uk/risk_measurement) and a thread in our group twitter account [here](https://twitter.com/ChristoPhraser/status/1737513767733272914).
+* A [blog post](https://045.medsci.ox.ac.uk/blog#8august2021) explaining our group's paper modelling the effectiveness of daily lateral flow testing as an alternative strategy for reducing transmission from the traced close contacts of index cases.

 ### Coding in R:
 * A quick introduction to the tidyverse (basically just to the dplyr package and the pipe operator) [here](other_topics/tidyverse_quick_intro.md)
 * more to come...